csf-dev/CSF.Screenplay/CSF.Screenplay.Docs/docs/gettingStarted/nunit3/index.md

 1. Add parameters to your test methods to access the Screenplay architecture

 > [!TIP]
-> Developers are encouraged to read [these best practices for writing NUnit tests which use Screenplay].
+> Developers are encouraged to read [these best practices for writing tests which use Screenplay].

 [NUnit version 3.6.0]: https://www.nuget.org/packages/NUnit/3.6.0
 [CSF.Screenplay.NUnit]: https://www.nuget.org/packages/CSF.Screenplay.NUnit
 [`IGetsScreenplay`]: xref:CSF.Screenplay.IGetsScreenplay
 [`ScreenplayAssemblyAttribute`]: xref:CSF.Screenplay.ScreenplayAssemblyAttribute
 [`ScreenplayAttribute`]:xref:CSF.Screenplay.ScreenplayAttribute
-[these best practices for writing NUnit tests which use Screenplay]: BestPractices.md
+[these best practices for writing tests which use Screenplay]: ../../bestPractice/WritingTests.md

 ## Decorating your test assembly with `[ScreenplayAssembly]`